mtbrault/Ugram/README.md

 * In the Home page, you can see the list of users (disabled if there is no other users than you).
 When you click on a user, you can see his profil.
 * In the Home page, you can see the list of publications, ordered by time.
 * Click "Profil" button to access to your profil and see your publications.
-* Click on a publications to see its details (description, hashtags, etc...)
+* Click on a publication to see its details (description, hashtags, etc...)
 * To mention a user, the username must be registered to the app